optimuscoprime/battlecode2014/README.md

 git pull
 ```

-The maps directory and teams directory are tracked in Git.
+Currently the maps directory and teams directory are tracked in Git.
 So is the testbed directory.

 PS.
 This would be much simpler if you could just clone into the /Applications/Battlecode2014 directory, but Git will not allow a clone into a non-empty directory.
 .